 Psychological testing and assessments are diagnostic tools used to provide information, to support or clarify a diagnosis, or to assist in the development of a treatment plan.
 You may have been referred by your primary care physicians, county social workers, attorneys, courts, schools and other behavioral health providers for testing.

-The clinician conducting the evaluation may rely on a wide range of testing instruments to assess intelligence, achievement, personality, attention/concentration, memory, behavior and adaptive functioning.
+Testing is often used to diagnose learning disabilities or ADHD, evaluate emotional and interpersonal concerns, and assess cognitive dysfunction.
+The clinician conducting the evaluation will rely on a wide range of testing instruments to assess intelligence, achievement, personality, attention, concentration, memory, behavior, and adaptive functioning.

 Psychological testing is administered and interpreted by doctorate-level clinicians who have advanced training and qualifications.
-Meet our psychological testing specialists: